This strategy anchors the bulk of my portfolio.

 This strategy will demonstrate when we should purchase SPXL and when we should sell SPXL.

-Generally, common technical indicators such as MACD, SMAs etc. are what we call lagging indicators.
+Generally, common technical indicators such as MACD, EMAs, SMAs etc. are what we call lagging indicators.

 We can instead use a leading indicator that tracks the price of Credit Default Swaps, or CDS for short.